MokkeMeguru/retnonnilerr/docs/dev/README.md

 }
 ```

-let's try it to the test code.
+Let's try it to the red test code.

 ```golang
 ❯  go run ./utils/visualizessa -f ./testdata/src/a/a.go -d ./testdata/src/a